nadrane/blog/content/_posts/2019-08-26-using-pageContext-to-optimize-gatsby-performance.md

 };
 ```

 It turns out that `context` serves more than one purpose.
-While it defines the template's query parameters, this data is also passed **directly** to the template component as a prop called `pageContext`.
+Above we saw how it defines a template's query arguments; this data is also passed **directly** to the template component as a prop called `pageContext`.

 Our component can be adjusted to use this prop: